0atman/noboilerplate/scripts/20-rust-userland.md

 notes:

-> Bob is a cross-platform and easy-to-use Neovim version manager, allowing for easy switching between versions right from the command line.
+> Bob is a cross-platform and easy-to-use Neovim version manager, allowing for switching between versions right from the command line.

 I found it after discovering that the ubuntu repos did not have neovim verion 0.8, which is the minimum version that my preferred distribution, astronvim, supports.

-Though the neovim team build comprehsnive packages and installers for every system, I try not to do in a web browser what I can do on the command line.
+Though the neovim team build comprehensive packages and installers for every system, I try not to do in a web browser what I can do on the command line.
+A theme you will see more of today.

 When I read that bob is cargo installable, my life was complete.